 Project ATTIS (Aerial Terrain & Tracking Intelligence System) envisions developing a long-range autonomous with imaging sensors for conservation efforts in protected natural reserves.

 The project is in its early development phase.
-The short-term goal of successfully complete an autonomous way-point experiment.
+The short-term goal is to successfully complete an autonomous way-point experiment.

 Currently, the preliminary sizing of the UAV is in progress.
-A range of payload instruments (including infra-red, quality stabilised cameras) are considered, and reinforcement learning implementations are researched.
+A range of payload instruments (including infra-red, quality stabilized cameras) are considered, and reinforcement learning implementations are researched.